 Let me tell you a Story

 Not lasting longer than six hours, Story Mode works well as an integrated tutorial.
 You’ll learn more about the tools Nintendo includes in the game while progressing through the story.
 It’s easier to make Courses after completing Story Mode.
-What really caught my attention was how excellent each Story Mode was with each one providing an exciting thrill and challenge.
+What caught my attention was how excellent each Story Mode was, with each one providing an exciting thrill and challenge.

 And like its predecessor, levels are created in a series of Style: Super Mario Bros, Super Mario Bros 3, Super Mario World, and New Super Mario Bros.
 U. So many bits and pieces make up each Style, you’ll often have a hard time deciding which Style works best.
-Of course, each Style also has a ton of personality and its great how Nintendo incorporates each Style of Mario in one video game.
+Of course, each Style also has a ton of personality and it’s excellent how Nintendo incorporates each Style of Mario in one video game.

 Course Maker, Make Me A Course

 My first level took me roughly an hour and a half to make but offers little incentive to play it.
-Learning the ropes of course making takes some time and thanks to the excellent Story Mode, the inspiration is there.
+Learning the ropes of course making takes some time, and thanks to the excellent Story Mode, the inspiration is there.

 Jumping into Course World is where I had the most fun.
 In the pre-release of Super Mario Maker 2, dozens of levels are already available for consumption and range in difficulty.
-One level in pre-release called Slide and Ride sees Mario use a kart to complete the level while collecting all coins.
+One level in the pre-release called Slide and Ride sees Mario use a kart to complete the level while collecting all coins.
 Each level can be rated on whether you “like it,” or “boo!”
 Comments are published to the internet for all to see and offer insight on the level you’re commenting on.

 On the hunt for good Courses

-[A copy of the game was provided by the publisher for review purposes.]
+[The publisher provided a copy of the game for review purposes.]